 f A couple of weeks ago I headed to Hampshire to visit Drayton Watercress Farm.
 Located right next to the tracks of the Watercress Line railway in Alresford, Drayton Farm was set up in the 1880s in response to the huge popularity of watercress, which at the time was a staple of the working-class diet. […]

 The growing demand for plant-based, meat-free products is undeniable, and although there is widespread debate surrounding the potential health benefits, health experts agree that a diet high in vegetables is the way to go for improved nutrition.
 If you’re considering trying a dairy and meat-free diet, we’ve pulled together just a few reasons to take […]

+Are there any health benefits of eating less meat?
 Our addiction to meat has grown to disproportionate levels.
 You only have to go back to the middle of the last century to see that at that time we only indulged in eating meat occasionally.
-Since then, consuming meat on a daily basis has become the norm, bringing a host of associated health issues.
-Switching […]
+Since then, consuming meat on a daily basis has become the […]

 Detox and cleanses are controversial topics.
 What do they do?
 Do they work?
 Are they safe?
 Whilst the benefits of true detox in a chemical-filled world are very real, there is so much information out there that it becomes, well, tricky to separate fact from fiction.
 I recently embarked on a personal quest to figure […]

 Trying to encourage my kids to have a healthy and balanced diet, I am very often frustrated to see the poor choice on kids’ menus when we are out and about.
 In restaurants, we now resort to ordering from the adults’ menu.
 In order to avoid the sugar-laden and unhealthy pre-packaged lunch box (and if I […]